 From these words of introduction to his concluding remarks, Father Deiss offers an explanation of the post-Vatican II Mass that is as remarkable for its simplicity as it is for its thoroughness.
 He examines the structure of the celebration as revealed by Vatican II, a structure that, in his words, appears now "simpler, more luminous, more beautiful" than ever before.

-Lucien Deiss, C.S.Sp., for ten years a professor of theology and Scripture at the Grand Scholasticat de Chevilly-Larue, is one of the pioneers of the biblical and liturgical renewal.
+Lucien Deiss, CSSp, (1921-2007), as a professor of theology and Scripture for ten years at the Grand Scholasticat de Chevilly-Larue, he was one of the pioneers of the biblical and liturgical renewal.
 He worked for the reform brought about by Vatican II and participated in the ecumenical translation of the Bible.
-He is the author of numerous books, including Celebration of the Word; Springtime of the Liturgy; The Mass; and Joseph, Mary, Jesus, published by The Liturgical Press.
-He has composed many liturgical songs, some of which have been translated into the principal world languages, including Chinese.
+He was the author of numerous books, including Celebration of the Word; Springtime of the Liturgy; The Mass;and Joseph, Mary, Jesus, published by The Liturgical Press.
+He composed many liturgical songs, some of which have been translated into the principal world languages, including Chinese.